-As we head into the summer months, it’s no surprise thoughts are turning to frozen treats.
-Recently, photos of a variety of popsicles were shared on Twitter and people were encouraged to share what the popsicles were called when they were kids.
+As we head into the summer months it’s no surprise that thoughts are turning to frozen treats.
+Recently, photos of a variety of frozen pops were shared on Twitter and people were encouraged to share what they s were called when they were kids.
 There were many names for the same product depending on when and where the respondents grew up.
-It made for an interesting and fun few days on social media, but it also got us to wondering about the origins of the popsicle.
+It made for an interesting and fun few days on social media, but it also got us to wondering about their origin.
 For no matter what they were called or how they were made, frozen fruity treats were a major part of everyone’s childhood.

-The popsicle, of course, is still going strong today and offered in many forms including frozen yogurt, pudding, sodas, and juices.
+Frozen treats on a stick , of course, are still going strong today and offered in many forms including frozen yogurt, pudding, sodas, and juices.
 No matter what they’re called or how they’re packaged, they remain a staple among summer treats.

 If you’re interested in adding a bit of crunchy to your favorite frozen treat, check out our Pretzel Crispsâ Mini Fruit Frozen Treats recipe.
 It’s super easy to make with any store-bought or homemade treat and it makes for the perfect summertime dessert!